Qantas Continues Share Buy-Back Program

 Qantas Airways Limited (AU:QAN) has released an update.

-Qantas Airways Limited has provided an update on its stock buy-back program, revealing the purchase of 1,046,092 ordinary fully paid shares on the previous day, adding to a cumulative total of 31,437,504 shares bought back to date.
-The ongoing buy-back demonstrates Qantas’s active management of its share capital in the market.
-This announcement, dated May 27, 2024, continues to inform investors of the company’s daily buy-back activities.
+Qantas Airways Limited has recently updated the market on its latest share buy-back, revealing the acquisition of 593,873 ordinary fully paid shares from the previous day, adding to a total of 32,964,466 shares bought back to date.
+This move, part of an ongoing on-market buy-back program, showcases the airline’s active engagement in capital management.

 For further insights into AU:QAN stock, check out TipRanks’ Stock Analysis page.